Arizona First-Time Home Buying Assistance Programs & Grants

 3. Pima Tucson Homebuyer’s Solution Program

-The Pima Tucson Homebuyer’s Solution program is provided by the Tucson Industrial Development Authority and the county of Pima.
-The program offers qualified homebuyers multiple first mortgage options (including FHA, VA, Freddie Mac, and Fannie Mae loans) along with a forgivable second mortgage that can be used for a down payment and closing costs.
+The Pima Tucson Homebuyer’s Solution Program (PTHS) is provided by the Industrial Development Authority of the county of Pima and the City of Tucson.
+The program offers qualified homebuyers multiple first 30-year fixed mortgage options (including FHA, VA, USDA, Freddie Mac, and Fannie Mae loans) along with a forgivable second mortgage that can be used for a down payment (typically 2% to 5%) and closing costs.

 Availability: Pima County and city of Tucson